What Is Peyronie's Disease?

 Pictures of Peyronie's disease demonstrate this clearly.
 The below penis picture illustrates how the plaque forms in the penis, while Peyronie's Penis Photos show how real penises with Peyronie's disease look like.

 Simply put, plaque (pronounced “plak”) is hardened scar tissue and it can cause deformity of the penis and lead to curved penis.
-Other common Symptoms Of Peyronie's include penile pain, indentation, loss of girth, penis shrinkage, and Peyronie's Erectile Dysfunction.
+Other common Symptoms Of Peyronie's include penile pain, indentation, loss of girth, and penis shrinkage.

 The question was what is Peyronie's disease?
 My “layman's term” Peyronie's disease definition is this: